Industrial Data & IIoT · MAY 2026 · Updated JUNE 2026 · 8 min read

 A unified namespace is only worth building if it survives equipment changes and vendor turnover.
 Four standards turn a one-off integration into a repeatable architecture.

-ISA-95, published as IEC 62264, defines the functional hierarchy from enterprise systems down to control, and the equipment hierarchy of enterprise, site, area, line, unit and cell.
-It is the backbone of a sensible namespace structure and the layer that connects plant-floor data to business systems.
-It is also the structure that makes MES and SCADA integration on food plants tractable rather than bespoke.
+ISA-95, published as IEC 62264, defines the functional hierarchy from enterprise systems down to control, and the equipment hierarchy of enterprise, site, area, line and cell.
+It is the backbone of a sensible namespace structure, and it is what makes MES and SCADA integration on food plants tractable rather than bespoke.

-OPC UA, published as IEC 62541, provides the interoperable, self-describing information model and the secure transport for reading equipment data.
+OPC UA, published as IEC 62541, provides the self-describing information model and secure transport for reading equipment data.

-MQTT, standardised by OASIS, is the lightweight publish and subscribe transport that the namespace runs on.
+MQTT, standardised by OASIS, is the lightweight publish and subscribe transport the namespace runs on.

 Sparkplug B, standardised through the Eclipse Foundation, defines the topic structure, payload, state awareness and report-by-exception behaviour that make industrial MQTT reliable.

-Anchoring a namespace to these standards matters for the same reason anchoring an OEE programme to ISO 22400 matters: it gives a site one agreed structure rather than a house interpretation that the next integrator or the next OEM cannot read.
+Anchoring the namespace to these standards gives a site one agreed structure rather than a house interpretation the next integrator or the next OEM cannot read.

 Worked example: a unified namespace for one packaging line

-The following is illustrative.
-The tag paths, values and structure are an example of how a namespace can be laid out for a single line, not a record of any specific Metromotion Controls project or client.
+The tag paths and structure below are illustrative, not a record of any Metromotion Controls project or client.

-Consider a typical food and beverage site, "Plant A", with a packaging area containing two lines.
+Consider a food and beverage site, "Plant A", whose packaging area contains two lines.
 Line 2 has a filler, a capper, a labeller and a palletiser, each from a different OEM.
-Aligning the namespace to the ISA-95 equipment hierarchy gives a structure where every topic reads from left to right as enterprise, site, area, line, then equipment and metric:
+Aligning the namespace to the ISA-95 equipment hierarchy gives a structure where every topic reads left to right as enterprise, site, area, line, then equipment and metric:

-Two pieces of context turn this from raw values into usable data.
-First, the Line/CurrentOrder and Line/CurrentSKU metrics, published from the MES or order system into the same namespace, let any consumer join a process value to the product being made when it was recorded.
-Second, the equipment-level GoodCount and RejectCount let an OEE calculation read counts directly rather than inferring them.
-Because the context lives in the namespace alongside the process data, the historian records contextualised history automatically: a query for "rejects on Line 2 while running SKU 4471 last Tuesday" is answerable without joining four separate systems after the fact.
+Two pieces of context turn the values into usable data.
+The Line/CurrentOrder and Line/CurrentSKU metrics, published from the MES or order system into the same namespace, let any consumer join a process value to the product being made when it was recorded.
+The equipment-level GoodCount and RejectCount let an OEE calculation read counts directly rather than inferring them.
+Because the context lives alongside the process data, the historian records contextualised history automatically: a query for rejects on Line 2 while running SKU 4471 last Tuesday is answerable without joining four systems after the fact.

 This is also where OEM islands get absorbed.
 Suppose the labeller exposes only an OPC UA Running boolean and a lifetime totaliser.
-An edge node reads both over OPC UA, derives a PackML-style state and a per-shift count by differencing the totaliser, and publishes Labeller/State and Labeller/GoodCount into the namespace in the same structure as every other machine.
+An edge node reads both, derives a PackML-style state and a per-shift count by differencing the totaliser, and publishes Labeller/State and Labeller/GoodCount in the same structure as every other machine.
 The rest of the plant sees one consistent line, not four incompatible vendor formats.
 That mapping work is the heart of multi-OEM systems integration.

 How to choose an approach

 Not every site needs a full unified namespace on day one.
-The sensible questions to work through before committing to an architecture:
+Work through these questions before committing to an architecture.

 What questions must the data answer, and for whom?
-Operations need to know what is running, what stopped and why, and current output against target.
-Engineering needs asset performance and failure patterns.
-Define the questions first; they determine which sources matter and how the namespace should be structured.
+Operations need what is running, what stopped and why, and output against target; engineering needs asset performance and failure patterns.
+The questions determine which sources matter and how the namespace is structured.

-How many systems and OEM islands need to be connected?
+How many systems and OEM islands need connecting?
 With three tightly coupled systems, a couple of point-to-point links may be defensible.
-Past five or six, and especially with multiple OEM islands, a broker-based namespace pays for itself by collapsing the integration count.
+Past five or six, a broker-based namespace pays for itself by collapsing the integration count.

 Do you need current state, history, or both?
 A UNS holds current state.
-If the questions are about trends and root cause over time, you also need a historian subscribing to the namespace.
+If the questions are about trends and root cause over time, a historian must subscribe to the namespace.
 Most sites need both.

 Can the OT network carry it safely?
-A broker-based architecture concentrates traffic and trust.
-The network has to be segmented and the broker secured.
-Plan this with the OT networks and security work in mind rather than bolting it on later.
+A broker concentrates traffic and trust, so the network has to be segmented and the broker secured.
+Plan this with the OT networks work rather than bolting it on later.

 Will the structure survive an equipment swap?
-If the namespace is aligned to the ISA-95 equipment hierarchy and machines are mapped onto it, replacing an OEM skid means remapping one edge node, not rewriting every downstream consumer.
-If it is not, every swap is a project.
+If the namespace is aligned to the ISA-95 hierarchy, replacing an OEM skid means remapping one edge node, not rewriting every downstream consumer.

-As a rule of thumb: standardise the structure to ISA-95, read equipment over OPC UA where it is available, distribute over MQTT with Sparkplug B, and treat the historian as a subscriber rather than the hub.
+As a working rule: structure to ISA-95, read equipment over OPC UA where available, distribute over MQTT with Sparkplug B, and treat the historian as a subscriber rather than the hub.
 That pattern scales from one line to a site.

 Common mistakes

 Buying a dashboard before fixing the structure.
 A reporting tool layered onto unconnected silos becomes another silo.
-The structure has to come first; the dashboard is a consumer of it.
+The structure comes first; the dashboard is a consumer of it.

 Organising the namespace by system instead of by hierarchy.
 A namespace structured as Historian/... and SCADA/... rebuilds the silos in a new place.
-Structure it by the ISA-95 equipment hierarchy so the topic describes the thing, not the source.
+Structure it so the topic describes the thing, not the source.

-Treating OEM islands as too hard to integrate.
+Treating OEM islands as too hard.
 A skid that exposes only a totaliser and a running contact can still be mapped and republished by an edge node.
-Left alone, it stays an island and undermines any line-level view.
+Left alone, it undermines any line-level view.

 Ignoring contextualisation.
 Process values without their order, SKU and equipment context are just numbers.
 Publishing context into the same namespace is what makes history analysable later.

-Leaving the broker and OT network as an afterthought.
+Leaving the broker and network as an afterthought.
 Concentrating data through a broker without segmentation, authentication and monitoring creates a single point of both failure and exposure.
-Design the network and access controls alongside the namespace.

 The Australian context

-Hygienic food, beverage and dairy plants add a further reason to contextualise data well.
-CIP and sanitation cycles consume large amounts of equipment time and also have to be recorded for food safety, so a CIP event captured once in the namespace can serve both the production view and the cleaning evidence a plant has to keep.
-For sites running condition-based maintenance, the same namespace feeds vibration, temperature and motor-current data into an IIoT condition monitoring programme without a separate parallel data path.
+Hygienic food, beverage and dairy plants add a further reason to contextualise well.
+CIP and sanitation cycles consume large amounts of equipment time and also have to be recorded for food safety, so a CIP event captured once in the namespace serves both the production view and the cleaning evidence the plant has to keep.
+The same namespace can feed vibration, temperature and motor-current data into an IIoT condition monitoring programme without a parallel data path.

-Two practical constraints shape Australian projects.
-First, OT security expectations are rising, and the Australian Cyber Security Centre publishes guidance relevant to the segmented networks a broker-based architecture depends on; the namespace and the OT networks that carry it should be designed together.
-Second, many sites cannot stop production for an integration, so the namespace is usually built incrementally, one line or area at a time, alongside live operation rather than in a single cutover.
+Two practical constraints shape local projects.
+OT security expectations are rising, and the Australian Cyber Security Centre publishes guidance relevant to the segmented networks a broker-based architecture depends on, so the namespace and the OT networks that carry it should be designed together.
+And because most sites cannot stop production for an integration, the namespace is usually built incrementally, one line or area at a time, alongside live operation.

 What this means

-Most Australian manufacturing sites are not short of data.
-They are short of data infrastructure that makes the data usable.
+Most Australian manufacturing sites are not short of data; they are short of data infrastructure that makes it usable.
 Breaking down the silos is an architecture decision before it is a tooling decision: stop wiring systems point to point, give the plant one structured namespace aligned to ISA-95, read equipment over OPC UA, distribute over MQTT with Sparkplug B, and let the historian and every dashboard subscribe to the same source of truth.
 Done that way, integrating the next OEM island or answering the next cross-system question is a small extension rather than another bespoke project.
-Adding technology before that structure is in place rarely solves the underlying problem.

 Tommy Kim writes for Metromotion Controls, a Melbourne control systems integrator delivering PLC, SCADA, controls integration and commissioning for food, beverage, dairy and FMCG manufacturers across Australia.